Plain English Summary

 Who can participate?

-Adults over the age of 40 with a diagnosis of chronic obstructive pulmonary disease (COPD) can be included in the study when they present to one of the participating primary care practices with an acute exacerbation of COPD that has lasted for at least 24 hours but equal to or less than 21 days.
+Adults over the age of 40 with an acute exacerbation of COPD that has lasted between 24 hours to 21 days

 What does the study involve?

 Participants are randomly allocated to either clinical management based on usual care, or usual care with the addition of a CRP POCT.
 The clinician records the number of days the participant reports having symptoms from the acute exacerbation, their medical history, and clinical examination results.
 A sputum sample (when participants are able to produce sputum) and throat swab samples (using charcoal swabs) are obtained from the participant.
 The clinicians assess and record the colour of the participant’s sputum.
 Participants are asked to complete questionnaires.
 The CRP test results are recorded for those allocated to care with the addition of the CRP POCT.
 Antibiotic prescribing and other management decisions are recorded for all participants.
 The trial team aim to telephone all participants one week and two weeks later to collect information on their medication usage during that time and also to obtain their responses to questionnaires.
 Participants are invited to return to the surgery for a face-to-face consultation after four weeks.
 The following data are collected at the week 4 appointment: medication consumption, adverse effects, time off paid work, diagnosis of pneumonia since the first appointment, any further CRP tests since the first appointment, healthcare consultations.
 Sputum (where possible) and throat swab samples are obtained from the participant and the colour of the sputum is assessed.
 Participants are asked to complete questionnaires.
 More questionnaires are posted to participants for completion and return after 6 months.

 What are the possible benefits and risks of participating?